 The Guest Contributor Programme highlights contrasting responses, by leading authors, to key questions posed by the UKNCC.
 The programme is designed to stimulate a deeper exploration of China related issues; drive curiosity; and test conventional wisdom.
-All questions and responses are published on the UKNCC website.

 Is China opening up to, or closing out British Companies?
 What is dual circulation?